 Lithoz, an Austria-based company specializing in ceramic additive manufacturing, has announced the formation of a new company: Incus GmbH.
 The new company, which will make its debut at Formnext 2019, will provide metal additive manufacturing solutions based on the stereolithography process.

 The Hammer series 3D prints green parts from a photoreactive, metal-filled feedstock using a high-performance projector.
 The process eliminates the need for protective gas atmosphere solutions and makes for a safer printing environment.
-This feature also makes it easier to print, as it requires less elaborate process parameters than other metal AM processes.
+This feature also simplifies the printing, as it requires less elaborate parameters than other metal AM processes.
 Parts 3D printed using the technology must undergo debinding and sintering in order to reach final metallic properties.